rickabrac/iOSCombineGPTClient/README.md

 This app uses unidirectional data flow to manage state and is implemented with Combine.

-• State machine (Store.swift) adapted from https://obscuredpixels.com/managing-view-state-with-combineo
+• State machine (Store.swift) adapted from https://obscuredpixels.com/managing-view-state-with-combine

 ## FluxGPTChat/ Files

-App:

-APIKeyUIView.swift          SwiftUI View that prompts for an API Key if needed ChatAPI.swift               GPT3 API Service ChatRouter.swift            subclass of Router that coordinates ChatTabView ChatStore.swift             single source of truth for a chat interface ChatTabUIView.swift         SwiftUI tab view that allows user to switch interfaces ChatUIView.swift            SwiftUI version of the chat interface
+APIKeyUIView.swift          SwiftUI View that prompts for an API Key if needed

+ChatAPI.swift               GPT3 API Service

+ChatRouter.swift            subclass of Router that coordinates ChatTabView

+ChatStore.swift             single source of truth for a chat interface ChatTabUIView.swift         SwiftUI tab view that allows user to switch interfaces ChatUIView.swift            SwiftUI version of the chat interface